Samuel Oschin Planetarium

 SHOW SCHEDULE: Live presentations of these programs are scheduled every 60 to 90 minutes each day the Observatory is open.

 BUYING TICKETS: Show tickets may be purchased ONLY at the Observatory, only for that day's shows.
-Tickets are available at the main ticket counter inside or at automated ticket machines around the building.
+Tickets are available at the main box office inside or at automated ticket machines around the building.
 No advance purchases or phone transactions are possible at any time.
 Tickets may be purchased with either cash or credit cards (VISA, MasterCard, and Discover).
 For more information on when, where, and how to buy tickets, click here.

 Friends Of The Observatory (FOTO): As a benefit of membership, FOTO members may reserve show tickets in advance.
 To learn more about this opportunity, click here.